GIScience/lulc-utility/README.md

 ### Linting

-Make sure to install the pre-commit hooks before contributing to the project: `pre-commit install`.
+Make sure to install the pre-commit hooks before contributing to the project: `uv run pre-commit install`.

 ## Releasing a new utility version